 "Without reprising the entire horrific history of racial injustice in the United States, there were two groups who experienced it the most.
 One of them I've already mentioned, and the other, Native Americans, we don't think about as much for the simple reason that most of them have been exterminated.
 The ones who haven't been are exiled in out-of-the-way reservations where they're largely out-of-sight and out-of-mind.
 There's one notable exception: the Taos Pueblo Indians are the only Indians who got their land back.
 Their corner of God's green earth is one of the most awe-inspiring spots on the planet.
-I've been lucky enough to live right next to it, close enough to hear them drumming away for days on end at gatherings of the tribes.
-That's the significance of how and why a pow wow beat found its way into the production and why it's such a key element."
+I'm lucky enough to live right next to it, close enough to hear them drumming away for days on end at gatherings of the tribes.
+That's how and why a pow wow beat found its way into the production and why it's such a crucial element."

 "Vote Them Out!" has received a much-appreciated plug from musicologist and Twist and Shout Records owner Paul Epstein; Paul is also Co-Chair of the Colorado Music Hall of Fame.
 Here's what he wrote in the latest issue of the Denver institution's newsletter:

 In an ideal world "Vote Them Out! would have been released a lot sooner than six weeks before the 2020 election.
 Yet there's still time to pitch in, pass it on, and uplift fellow liberty-lovers before the most consequential election of our lives.

 A downloadable copy of "Vote Them Out!" is available here.